-The powerful tool of SFS in ligandprotein interaction studies can facilitate the simultaneous monitoring of excitation and emission wavelength for achieving a better understanding over the conformational changes induced in the protein(34).
-Therefore, the fluorescence emission spectra of Hb in the presence of different concentrations of CNCs-TMX recorded at two simultaneous wavelengths $(\Delta \lambda = 60 \text{ nm} \text{ and } \Delta \lambda = 15 \text{ nm})$ and the results were included in Figure 9.
+The powerful tool of SFS in ligandprotein interaction studies can facilitate the simultaneous monitoring of excitation and emission wavelength for achieving a better understanding over the conformational changes induced in the protein(Sunuwar and Manzanares 2021).
+Therefore, the fluorescence emission spectra of Hb in the presence of different concentrations of CNCs-TMX were recorded at two simultaneous wavelengths ($\Delta\lambda$ =60 nm and $\Delta\lambda$ =15 nm) and the results were included in Figure9.
 The plot of molar ratio displays a higher slope upon the wavelength setting of $\Delta\lambda$ =60 nm when compared to $\Delta\lambda$ =15 nm, which reveals the considerable contribution of Trp residues in the interaction.